nacgarg/bazel-mcp-server/README.md

 The bazel binary usually gets picked up automatically, but if you run into issues, you can provide the path to the bazel binary using the `--bazel_path` flag.

+> :warning: Note that this will not work when using Cursor with Remote SSH sessions, since it runs the MCP server locally.

 ```json
 {
   "mcpServers": {